 Day 5 of Itinerary for Lombok

 Finally, our last day in Lombok and in Indonesia had arrived.
 We spent our last day going to a hotel that provided a free shuttle and was closer to the airport as it was more convenient.
-The homestay we were living in was quite far from the Lombok International airport.
+The homestay we were living in was quite far from the Lombok International Airport.

 While we were on our way we passed through the traditional market of Lombok.
 So we thought of exploring it.
 It was a very colourful market bursting with life.
 It was crowded but things edible things being sold were all fresh.
-It was like a mix of farmer’s market and normal goods market.
+It was like a mix of a farmer’s market and normal goods market.

 After we were done with some light shopping, we headed to the hotel and finally the airport.
 It was time to say goodbye to Lombok.
 Our hearts were heavy but there was this strong hope of returning really soon.

 |Do not leave Lombok without buying souvenirs that are native to the region.
 Buy something small that reminds you of this beautiful haven.

 If you’re staying too far from Lombok’s International Airport, make sure to arrange for a cab service till any hotel which will, in turn, provide an airport shuttle service.